TD2009/Computer-Vision-Projects/README.md

 Controls your minecraft character
 Index finger on your right hand controls the way you look Left hand controls all other controls.
 Soon to be added

+#Fruit Ninja
+Lift your index finger up and your cursor will follow it.
+Use this to cut fruits!